-- Lines 19 and 20.
-Enter the distributions of money and property made to each partner, on the appropriate line. - Line 21.
+■ Lines 19 and 20.
+Enter the distributions of money and property made to each partner, on the appropriate line.

+■ Line 21.
 Enter in column d the partner's proportionate share of the partnership's gross income that is reportable to Wisconsin.
 For a resident partner, gross income is the total amount received from all activities, before deducting the cost of goods sold or any other expenses.
-For a nonresident partner, gross income includes gross receipts from trade or business activities, gross rents, the gross sales price of assets, and other gross receipts that are attributable to Wisconsin. - Line 22.
+For a nonresident partner, gross income includes gross receipts from trade or business activities, gross rents, the gross sales price of assets, and other gross receipts that are attributable to Wisconsin.

+■ Line 22.
 Complete as necessary.
 Include the federal amount, adjustment, and Wisconsin amount for each item when applicable.
 Attach additional schedules if more space is needed.
-Include the following items on line 22: - The amount of interest income from United States government obligations that is included on Schedule 3K-1, line 4a, column d. - For a corporation or another partnership that is a partner, enter the partner's proportionate share of the partnership's Wisconsin and total property, payroll, and sales from Form 4B, lines 16, 19, and 25. - If the partnership is engaged in both farming and some other business activity, indicate on the Schedules 3K-1 of noncorporate partners the portion of each of the share items that is attributable to the farm operations.
-The partners use this information in applying the farm loss limitations. - If the partner is a full-year Wisconsin resident individual, estate, or trust, indicate on this line the partner's share of the income or franchise taxes paid to other states which was entered on Schedule 3K. line 21.
+Include the following items on line 22:

+- The amount of interest income from United States government obligations that is included on Schedule 3K-1, line 4a, column d. - Information on the sale, exchange, or other disposition of property for which the section 179 expense deduction was claimed. - For a corporation or another partnership that is a partner, enter the partner's proportionate share of the partnership's Wisconsin and total property, payroll, and sales from Form 4B, lines 16, 19, and 25. - If the partnership is engaged in both farming and some other business activity, indicate on the Schedules 3K-1 of noncorporate partners the portion of each of the share items that is attributable to the farm operations.
+The partners use this information in applying the farm loss limitations.

+• If the partner is a full-year Wisconsin resident individual, estate, or trust, indicate on this line the partner's share of the income or franchise taxes paid to other states which was entered on Schedule 3K. line 21.